libp2p/docs/content/concepts/multiplex/mplex.md

 ---
 title: "mplex"
-description: "mplex is a stream multiplexer developed for libp2p."
+description: "mplex is a simple stream multiplexer that was developed for libp2p."
 weight: 170
 ---